opus1993/pubrepo/content/post/2021-05-07-data-evangelist-part-10/index.md

 ![Visualizations from Messing's colleagues at Facebook, done in collaboration with Stanford University's HCI Group](https://images.fastcompany.net/image/upload/w_596,c_limit,q_auto:best,f_auto/fc/3030063-inline-screenshot-2014-05-02-140959.png)

 For much of its lifespan since WWII, operations research analytics outputs were "artisanal"---hand-crafted, slow, and expensive to create.
-The goal was typically to create a report using statistics and linear algebra, although there were occasionally some predictive regression models too.
+The goal was typically to create a report using statistics and linear algebra, and maybe a regression model too.
 But there was another attribute of artisanal analytics seldom mentioned until now: they were individually-oriented.
 Like an individual artist or craftsperson, the analytical artisan created analytics for him or herself, or with their team of practitioners.
 At most a more senior decision-maker might see the results of the analysis.
 After all, this was the "decision support."

 But now we are in an era in which data, analytics, and AI have become critical organizational assets.
 They are created by teams for teams, and the many producing teams might serve business teams that are colleagues, senior executives, customers, suppliers, or an entire ecosystem.
 Today, for an analytics artisan to create an analytical program for him or herself is considered a waste of value and time.
 And the highly centralized approach, in which a corporate business intelligence group prepares data, dashboards, and analytics for thousands of users, is certainly even slower and more expensive.